IrhaAli/mavenswood/React-WordPress.md

 How exactly did I test out this collaboration?
 I went on a mission to create a React app that uses WordPress REST API with user signup and login and the ability to create and read posts.
 It's a very standard idea but it's the foundation of a more developed idea for a hotel booking website.

-These are the tnutorials I used to create the web application.
+These are the tutorials I used to create the web application.
 - [How to Build a Dynamic Website from Scratch with WordPress](https://www.youtube.com/watch?v=AmUD3GGs6-g&t=954s)
 - [React frontend Wordpress REST API backend](https://www.youtube.com/watch?v=aGLUaDaa4ko&t=3019s)
 - [JWT plugin for Login API in WordPress](https://www.youtube.com/watch?v=Tm0uZA5EBIc&t=342s)